FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

 If the X.509 certificate of a principal has been revoked, identifying information about the cert -- not the cert itself -- is held in this folder.
-These identifiers -- known as a Subject Key Identifier (SKI) and Authority Access Identifier (AKI) -- are checked whenever a certificate is being used to make sure the certificate is still valid.
+These identifiers -- known as a Subject Key Identifier (SKI) and Authority Key Identifier (AKI) -- are checked whenever a certificate is being used to make sure the certificate is still valid.

 This list is conceptually the same as a CA's Certificate Revocation List (CRL),